aitoiaita/AMSM/README.md

 A simple session manager in Ruby
 ## FAQ
 ### Why?
-I wanted to create *even simpler* than the existing cli session managers.
+I wanted to create a session manager *even simpler* than the existing ones.
 I also wanted to create it in something that wasn't bash.
 ### No I mean why did you write code like that.
 It's awful
 Ah man it's a real foggy day today.
 Must be a lot of upwelling.
 ### How do I install it